nasa/pvslib/README.md

 **The library `trig_fnd` is now deprecated**.
 It's still provided for backward compatibility, but it should be replaced by `trig`.
 The new library `trig`, which used to be axiomatic, is now foundational.
-However, in constrast to `trig_fnd`, trigonometric definitions are based on infinite series, rather than integrals.
+However, in contrast to `trig_fnd`, trigonometric definitions are based on infinite series, rather than integrals.
 This changes considerably reduces the type-checking of theories involving trigonometric functions.
 The change from `trig_fnd` to `trig` should